swaptacular/swpt-k8s-config/README.md

 references to `clusters/example`, `infrastructure/example`, and
 `apps/example`, so that they instead refer to your chosen cluster name.
-Also, note that the `secrets/` sub-directories contain encrypted secrets, which you can not use directly, but should generate yourself.
+Also, note that the `secrets/` sub-directories contain encrypted secrets, which you can not use directly, but should generate yourself (the same applies to `server.crt` and `server.key.encrypted` files).
 Another very important directory is the `node-data/` sub-directory (`apps/dev/swpt-debtors/node-data/`, `apps/dev/swpt-creditors/node-data/`, and